-Are you a faculty member from a group traditionally under-represented in the applied social sciences?
+Are you a faculty member from a group traditionally under-represented in the applied social sciences, public health or education working at a Minority Serving Institution*?
 Are you looking for an opportunity to participate in professional development opportunities, expand your professional network, and improve your knowledge and understanding of topics related to evaluation, assessment, and applied research?

 Program Purpose: The overall purpose of the initiative is to increase the participation of evaluators and academics from underrepresented groups in the profession of evaluation and in the American Evaluation Association.
 The MSI Faculty Initiative identifies this group of potential and practicing evaluators by drawing from faculty at MSIs.
 The program focuses on:

 - Broadening their understanding of evaluation as a profession; and

 - Strengthening their knowledge of evaluation theory and methods through workshops, webinars, mentoring and experiential projects.